Frederick D. Reese: Selma to Montgomery marches

 During the time the SCLC spent organizing and protesting in Selma, Reese coordinated meetings and often played the role of mediator when differences of opinion arose.

-In photographs from the Selma to Montgomery marches, Reese is pictured in a dark suit, coat, and hat, most often in the front of the march with Martin Luther King, Jr. and some of his closest associates.
+In photographs from the Selma to Montgomery marches, Reese is pictured in a dark suit, coat, and hat, most often in the front of the march with Martin Luther King Jr. and some of his closest associates.

-Reese has been credited as the leader whose persistent and continual efforts lead to the Voting Rights Act.
-He has earned the title of Mr. Voting Rights.
-His self-sacrifice and dedication to nonviolence, created the climate of welcoming others to link arm in arm in a movement that changed the United States of America.
-In the words of U. S. Congressman John Lewis, “I first met the Rev. Reese in 1963 on my first trip to Selma when I became the chair of the Student Nonviolent Coordinating Committee.
+Reese has been credited as the leader whose persistent efforts led to the Voting Rights Act.
+He has been given the title of Mr. Voting Rights by some.
+In the words of U.S. Congressman John Lewis, “I first met the Rev. Reese in 1963 on my first trip to Selma when I became the chair of the Student Nonviolent Coordinating Committee.
 He was one of the leaders of the local movement and became more of a leader during the whole effort to gain the [right to] vote in Selma.
 He was highly respected, and he welcomed us into Selma in our efforts to help the local movement.”

 “The Rev. Reese’s involvement made it possible.
 He helped create the climate for the Voting Rights Act,” Lewis said.
 “People all over America and many people around the world knew him because he stood out as this nice, upright man.
 He didn’t make a lot of noise.
 He just did what he felt was his calling.
 He was consistent and persistent.”

 Selma City Councilman

-Rev. Dr. F. D. Reese served as a city councilman in the City of Selma for 14 years.
+Reese served as a city councilman in the City of Selma for 14 years.
 At one point, he became a mayoral candidate.